 EDUC 540 – Classroom and Behavior Management (3)

 Provides behavior management content and skills that create positive classroom behavioral supports through strategies, effective teacher behaviors, and student assessments and interventions.
 Candidates develop an evidence-based, classroom management philosophy.
 Field experiences provide authentic classroom ontexts for candidates to reflect on implementation of evidence-based, practical management skills related to their philosophy.

-EDUC 550 – Content Reading Across the Curriculum (2)
+EDUC 550 – Content Reading and Writing Across the Curriculum (3)

-An engaged study of the processes related to reading and learning from content area texts and related media and instructional practices and tools that best enable content learners to “learn to learn” and become efficient, independent learners.
-Candidates develop an understanding of the role of reading, writing, and media literacy in content area disciplines.
-Reading assessment and instructional strategies for students who have reading difficulties will be explored.
+Candidates will engage in the study of processes related to reading and learning from content area texts and related media, and the instructional practices and tools which best enable content learners to become efficient, independent learners.
+Candidates will develop an understanding of the roles of reading, writing, speaking, and listening across content disciplines.
+Reading assessment and instructional strategies for students who have reading difficulties, including dyslexia, will be explored.